Chapter 6 : Meeting Fleur

 “Excuse me, but ‘o is zis Remus person?
 Is ‘e an acquaintance or friend?”
 Fleur asked.

 “He’s just someone Bill and I know through our family.”
 That should cover it.
-I guess I did sort of know him through family.
-He was friends with Sirius who was my cousin or something like that.

 “It’s no problem,” I replied jovially.
 “I have to head off to work early tomorrow too.”
 I grabbed my cloak from my chair and delved into the pockets of it in search of my purse.